FellowshipsFellowships in USA

 • Nonfiction: Applicants in this discipline must have one of the following: One or more published books; a contract for the publication of a book-length manuscript, or at least three shorter works (longer than newspaper articles) published.

-Explore the DAAD-ACEH Scholarship of Excellence 2026 in Germany | Fully Funded
+Explore the: DAAD-ACEH Scholarship of Excellence 2026 in Germany | Fully Funded

 Applicants in the creative arts must meet discipline-specific eligibility requirements, as outlined below: